dunkelfrosch/phpcoverfish/README.md

 # PHPCoverFish

-phpCoverFish is an open source php cli code coverage preprocessor, used to validate all of your @covers annotations inside your test files before the big code coverage train will run through all of your tests and may collide with bad coverage annotations scattered along the rails.
+phpCoverFish is an open source php(cli) code coverage pre-processor, used to validate all of your @covers annotations inside your test files before the big code coverage train will run through all of your tests and may collide with bad coverage annotations scattered along the rails.

 *This alpha version of phpCoverFish won't be as functional as the coming beta version.
 Specific commands like coverage warning features, including corresponding threshold breaks and stop-on-error/stop-on-failure parameters are not fully functional yet.*